 How well do you know your customers?
-If you’re like most of us, probably not as well as you should.
-Sometimes, a social media marketer has one perception of your target customer, and the design team has another perception.
-That’s why you should consider creating a customer persona as they provide a representation of your target customer across your organization, thereby alleviating this issue.
+If you’re like most of us, probably not as well as you should be.
+Sometimes, a social media marketer has one perception of your target customer, and the design team has another.
+That’s why you should consider creating a customer persona, as they represent your target customer across your organization, alleviating this issue.
 By creating a customer persona, you create content that speaks to your customer's needs and wants.

-A customer persona (also known as a buyer persona) is a semi-fictional archetype that represents the key traits of a large segment of your audience, based on the data you’ve collected from user research and web analytics.
+A customer persona (also known as a buyer persona) is a semi-fictional archetype that represents the key traits of a large audience segment based on the data you’ve collected from user research and web analytics.
 It gives you insight into what your prospective customers are thinking and doing as they weigh potential options that address the problem they want to solve.

 Why are customer personas important?

 Customer personas can provide tremendous value and insight to your organization.
 For example, they can help everyone on your team:

 - Develop a deeper understanding of customer needs and how to solve for them

 - Guide product development by creating features that help them achieve their desired outcomes

 - Prioritize which projects, campaigns, and initiatives to invest time and resources in